Diminished Value Claims in Missouri

 How Diminished Value Works in Missouri

-Missouri has no appellate decisions on vehicle diminished value.
-Claims rest on general property damage principles.
 Missouri’s vehicle market varies between major metro areas (St. Louis, Kansas City) and rural regions.
+Independent appraisers with DV expertise are available in both metro areas.

 Missouri’s Key Court Rulings